Basic employee rights in Singapore

 A few months after my ‘A’ Levels, I scored my first job at a beauty retail store.
 And in the weeks leading up to it, I’ve encountered phrases like “CPF contribution” and “overtime pay” more times than I’ve ever heard in my then-18 years of life.

 That was when I knew I was deep in the throes of adulthood.
-But whether you’re just starting out like I was at the time, or well into your careers, it’s always good to know the basic working conditions that we should all be entitled to – so that you don’t get treated unfairly.
+But whether you’re just starting out like I was at the time, or well into your careers, it’s always good to know the basic working conditions and employee rights in Singapore that we should all be entitled to – so that you don’t get treated unfairly.

 For other related articles, see here: